robinmordasiewicz/f5-cnf-lab/policies/task1.rst

    Typical deployments use NAT44 to map private UE addressing to Public IPs.
 This demo uses NAPT translation – other translation techniques (e.g. PBA) will be shown in future demos.

-.. sidebar:: reST content elements
+.. sidebar:: No Connectivity !

-   At this point, “ping” and “curl” should fail as there is no CGNAT policy deployed.
+   “ping” and other network diagnostics tools will fail until CGNAT policies are activated.

 #.
 Configure UE to use only IPv4